The Internet is full of opportunities to make money, and blogging is one of the smartest and most ethical ways available.

-Why start a micro-niche Blog?
+Why start a micro-niche blog?

 Select Niche and Domain:

-In my case, I picked a topic call “Cydia” that is a jailbroken tool for iOS device, and very popular among iPhone users.
-I chose this topic, as I was very comfortable with it and expiration time on this topic was quite high, and it has good searched in Google.
-For keyword research I used SEMRUSH.
-(You can try SEMRUSH for 14 days using this special promo link)
+In my case, I chose a topic called “Cydia” which is a jailbreaking tool for iOS devices, and very popular among iPhone users.
+I chose this topic because I was very comfortable with the subject matter, and expiration time on this topic was quite high.
+Furthermore, it had a good search rate in Google.

-For domain, I settled with Cydiaguide.com
+For my domain, I settled on Cydiaguide.com

 Keyword research and content planning: